don-han/website/content/articles/2015-08-09_bash-parallel-programming.md

-Fortunately, UNIX/LINUX comes with a command called [`xargs`](https://en.wikipedia.org/wiki/Xargs) which whips idling tasks back to work. . `xargs` is not specifically designed to be used for parallelization, but it comes with a handy `-P` flag which defines the maximum number of processes that can run at a time. `xargs` is extremely flexible, so I will not go into too much details in this article, but I will cover the basics.
+Fortunately, UNIX/LINUX comes with a command called [`xargs`](https://en.wikipedia.org/wiki/Xargs) which whips idling tasks back to work. `xargs` is not specifically designed to be used for parallelization, but it comes with a handy `-P` flag which defines the maximum number of parallel processes that can run at a time. `xargs` is extremely flexible, so I will not go into too much details in this article, but I will cover the basics:

-For example,

     #!bash
     seq 10 1 | xargs -n1 -P4 -I {} bash -c "sleep {}; echo {};"